suncicaalduk/arduino-projects/project-05-analog-servo-controller/README.md

 Another area I explored more deeply was the role of decoupling capacitors.
 At first, I didn’t fully understand why they were needed, but through testing I learned that they help stabilize the power supply and reduce noise caused by the servo motor.

+## Improvements Implemented

+The original implementation mapped the full 0°–180° range.
+I limited the servo movement range to 0°–90° instead of the full 0°–180°.

+This made the system more controlled and easier to use, especially for applications where only a partial range of motion is needed.
+This also helped reduce jitter and made the movement more stable.

 ## Future Improvements

 - Add multiple "mood zones" with LEDs (e.g. green = happy, red = angry)
 - Add a button to save favorite positions

-## Improvements Implemented

-I limited the servo movement range to 0°–90° instead of the full 0°–180°.

-This made the system more controlled and easier to use, especially for applications where only a partial range of motion is needed.
-It also reduced unnecessary movement and made the behavior more predictable.

 ## Technologies Used